jvzaniolo/.dotfiles/README.md

 # João Vitor's .dotfiles
 This is a repository on which I add some initial configuration to my macOS.

-- Spaceship as prompt theme
+- Powerlevel10k as zsh theme (with instant prompt)
 - Syntax Highlighting
-- Sheldon for installing plugins
+- Sheldon for managing plugins
 - Git config
 - Homebrew with initial brews and casks